top of page

 • Can my 6 year old take voice lessons with you?

 I am happy to help with audition prep for singers of all ages.
 Regarding regularly scheduled voice lessons: Short answer: probably not.
 Longer answer: the voice is made up of muscles that are developing through adulthood.
 A child's body is not equipped to sing with sophisticated technique.
 If your young child would like to sing, I recommend learning to read and hear music via piano lessons.
 These musicianship skills are directly related to singing and will deeply serve them later on.
-Regardless of whether or not my piano students are interested in singing, I encourage every piano student to sing their pieces as they play to incorporate important aspects of phrasing and breath into their piano playing.

 • Can we sing pop tunes during my voice lesson?